Joy of Cooking: Seventh edition (1997)

 After the 1975 edition, the project was unchanged for about 20 years.
-During the mid-1990s, publisher Simon & Schuster, which owns the Joy of Cookings copyrights, hired cookbook editor Maria Guarnaschelli, formerly of William Morrow, and editor of works by Jeff Smith and others.
+During the mid-1990s, publisher Simon & Schuster, which owns the Joy of Cookings copyrights (gained from its acquisition of Macmillan Inc. which had previously acquired Bobbs-Merrill catalog)., hired cookbook editor Maria Guarnaschelli, formerly of William Morrow, and editor of works by Jeff Smith and others.
 Guarnaschelli, supervised by Rombauer's grandson Ethan Becker, managed the creation of the 1997 edition, published by Simon & Schuster's Charles Scribner's Sons division.
 The new edition kept the concise style of its predecessors, but it eliminated the conversational first-person narration.
 Much of the edition was ghostwritten by teams of expert chefs instead of the single dedicated amateur Irma Rombauer had been when she created the book.
 The 1997 version is fairly comprehensive; however, it no longer contains much information about ingredients or frozen desserts.

 Upon its publication during January 1997, the edition was titled The All-New, All-Purpose Joy of Cooking; during November of that same year, it was reissued with the title The 1997 Joy of Cooking.